- Note

 -

-The successor of the MKT-View III (with 4.3" TFT) and MKT-View IV (with 7" TFT)
+In 2024, the successor of the MKT-View III (with 4.3" TFT) and MKT-View IV (with 7" TFT)

-is still under development.
+was still under development.
 Due to the (un-)availability of the intended CPU

 (Cortex-M4 with 2 MByte internal Flash, 1 MByte internal RAM, 480 (??)
 MHz CPU